Introduction

 Reducing Chemical Use

-Impact of Household Chemicals on the Environment:
+Impact of Chemicals on Health and Environment:

-Eco-Friendly Alternatives for Cleaning and Maintenance:
+Natural Alternatives for Cleaning and Pest Control:

 Section 8: Advocacy and Community Involvement